 Innovative chiropractor Dr Clay Thompson tells how a chance discovery led him to develop the modern adjusting table.
-His first chiropractic table after graduation was an embarrassment to him.
-It was old and very rickety, creaked and groaned every time he gave a sacroiliac joint treatment.
+His first adjusting table after graduation was an embarrassment to him.
+It was old and very rickety; it creaked and groaned every time he gave a sacroiliac joint treatment.

 So, once he had saved a few cents he built a new and very sturdy Chiropractic adjusting table.
 Being formerly an agricultural engineer he was handy at such things and obviously in retrospect an inventive man.

 There was only one problem with his brand spanking new table.
-His patients didn't like it, they didn't seem to respond as well as to Old Red and he found he had to use a lot more brute force and ignorance to adjust the lumbar spine and pelvis.
+His patients didn't like it, they did not seem to respond as well as to Old Red and he found he had to use a lot more brute force and ignorance to adjust the lumbar spine and pelvis.

 So he brought back Old Red.
 What was the difference?
-Eventually he realised that at the moment of his thrust, Old Red "gave" just a little.
+Eventually he realised that at the moment of his thrust, the adjusting bench "gave" just a little.
 And so the Thompson drop table came into being.

 Pelvic Drop Table

-The pelvic bench, developed apparently by Dr Clarence Gonstead is a magnificent, eminently simple, sacroiliac joint adjusting table, but ... some chiropractors are very slow to figure things out.
-I'm confess I'm one of them, especially as I knew about Clay Thompson and Old Red.
+The pelvic bench, developed apparently by Dr Clarence Gonstead is a magnificent, eminently simple sacroiliac joint adjusting table, but some chiropractors are very slow to figure things out.
+I'm confess I am one of them, especially as I knew about Clay Thompson and Old Red.

-For a quarter of a century I've used my old faithful pelvic bench for adjusting the pelvis and lumbar spine.
-Then I went to the Netherlands for a stretch, published two Chiropractic books of anecdotes*, used two pelvic benches there, uncertain why one was like my old faithful, the other difficult for some reason.
-I just couldn't easily get releases and soon stopped using it.
+For a quarter of a century I've used my old faithful pelvic bench for adjusting the sacroiliac joints and lumbar spine.
+Then I went to the Netherlands for a stretch, published two Chiropractic books of anecdotes used two similar tables there, uncertain why one was like mine back home, the other difficult for some reason.
+I just could not easily get releases and soon stopped using it.

 But some reason adjusting patients on "Old Blue" had changed.
 I